Deep Learning Pose Estimation for Multi-Label Recognition of Combined Hyperkinetic Movement Disorders: Results

-When applying the same multi-model approach to the full symptom set, the error profile shifts in a phenotype-specific way.
-Chorea improves materially in the full panel (errors decrease from 6 $\rightarrow$ 3), suggesting that additional phenotypes and richer negative structure can reduce ambiguity and help isolate chorea-specific kinematic signatures.
+Collectively, these focused results suggest only partial separability of dystonia, chorea, and athetosis on the basis of pose-derived kinematic summaries from short 10-s windows.
+Dystonia (prevalence 0.84) showed near-ceiling sensitivity with minimal false alarms, whereas chorea and athetosis remained more challenging, consistent with low prevalence (6/25 and 9/25 positive participants, respectively) and substantial phenotypic overlap in routine outpatient videos.
+The residual chorea--athetosis confusion is consistent with the well-known phenomenological overlap between these two phenotypes in routine clinical assessment and with the moderate-to-fair inter-rater agreement at the window level (κ = 0.600 for chorea, 0.259 for athetosis; \textbf{Supplementary Table S3}), and should not be interpreted as definitive discrimination.
+Larger, multicentre cohorts with adjudicated labels are needed before any clinical claim of chorea-versus-athetosis discrimination can be made.
+When applying the same multi-model approach to the full symptom set instead of the focused, three-label assessment, the error profile shifts in a phenotype-specific way.
+Chorea improves in the full panel of hyperkinetic MD labels (errors decrease from 6 → 3), suggesting that additional phenotypes and richer negative structure can offer better contrast and help isolate chorea-specific kinematic signatures.
 Athetosis appears broadly stable, indicating that its separability is less sensitive to whether training is restricted or expanded.
-In contrast, dystonia performs slightly better in the reduced panel (difference of one additional error), which is consistent with dystonia being highly prevalent and heterogeneous: adding more phenotypes can introduce boundary competition, which may marginally increase confusion at the thresholded decision level even when probability-level separability remains strong.
+In contrast, dystonia performs slightly better in the reduced panel (difference of one additional error).

-\subsection{Clinically interpretable feature importance at the patient level}
+\textbf{Clinically interpretable feature importance at the patient level}

 To identify which kinematic descriptors most strongly influenced clinically meaningful classification decisions, we quantified patient-level permutation importance on the held-out outer test folds only, thereby preventing information leakage.
-Importance was defined as the increase in patient-level decision error ($\Delta$error, where error = (FP+FN)/N patients) induced by permuting one feature at a time while preserving the full inference pathway (window-level probabilities, p90 patient aggregation, and label-specific clinical thresholds).
-Because attribution was evaluated at the \emph{thresholded} decision level, many perturbations did not change the binary decision for a given patient and therefore produced near-zero $\Delta$error; this should be interpreted as a property of discrete clinical decision-making (decision ``flips'' are required to change error) rather than as an absence of informative signal.